 Flexibility is key at the FBI.
 You must be prepared and willing to be assigned according to the needs of the Bureau.
 All Agents must sign and adhere to a mobility agreement, which states that as a Special Agent, you accept the possibility of transfer as a condition of your employment.
-Once assigned to a Field Office however, new Special Agents are generally not transferred unless they request voluntary transfer, apply for management positions or as a result of an emerging or existing critical need.
+However, once assigned to a Field Office, new Special Agents are generally not transferred unless they request voluntary transfer, apply for management positions or transfer as a result of an emerging or existing critical need.

 Upon graduation from the FBI Academy, you will be assigned to one of the FBI’s 56 Field Offices or satellite offices.
 Roughly one-third of new Agents get their first choice.
 Not sure about the transfer process?